JonasTollenaere/svmp-quaternion-qcp/README.md

 ## CMake targets

+- `ConvexQuaternionQCP` and `ConvexQuaternionQCPInverse`:\
-- ConvexQuaternionQCP and ConvexQuaternionQCPInverse: Run a QCP model for a single problem instance in a convex container.
+Run a QCP model for a single problem instance in a convex container.
+- `ConvexQuaternionQCPBenchmark` and `ConvexQuaternionQCPInverseBenchmark`:\
-- ConvexQuaternionQCPBenchmark and ConvexQuaternionQCPInverseBenchmark: Run the models on a complete benchmark suite of single volume maximisation instances.
+Run the models on a complete benchmark suite of single volume maximisation instances.
+- `ConcaveQuaternionQCP`:\
-- ConcaveQuaternionQCP: Run a QCP model for a single problem instance in a concave container
+Run a QCP model for a single problem instance in a concave container
+- `ConcaveQuaternionQCPBenchmark`:\
-- ConcaveQuaternionQCPBenchmark: Run the model on a complete benchmark suite of single volume maximisation instances.
+Run the model on a complete benchmark suite of single volume maximisation instances.
+- `VisualizeConcavities`:\
-- VisualizeConcavities: Visualizes the concavities of a concave container
+Visualizes the concavities of a concave container
+- `VisualizeSymmetry`:\
-- VisualizeSymmetry: Visualization of symmetry breaking planes
+Visualization of symmetry breaking planes